More on the Malthusian Worldview

 [This is the continuation of my series of posts on Thomas Malthus’ “An Essay on the Principle of Population,” first published in 1798.
 It is the direct sequel to “The Malthusian Worldview.” — If you want to understand my general take on worldviews and ideologies, please read: “Worldviews, Narratives, and Ideologies.” — The series on Malthus began with “What’s Wrong with the Malthusian Argument?” followed by “Malthus and His Geometrical and Arithmetical Ratios” as well as “The Malthusian “Red Whale”.”]

 My contention in this and the previous post is that there is a Malthusian worldview separate from the Malthusian argument.
 It is an intuitive account of how the world works.
 There are stories along the time axis, but also panoramic vistas that are more like pictures.
 Together they form a whole that a reader absorbs.
 Malthus thinks that this worldview both follows from his argument and supports it, which is to a certain extent circular.
-He sometimes even makes up missing evidence from his theory and then treats it as confirmation.
+He sometimes even makes up missing evidence from the worldview, and then treats it as confirmation.

 My further contention is that readers are led to accept the worldview.
 Malthus lays it out in great detail and hammers central elements in while the argument itself gets short shrift.
 Once you have gone along with the Malthusian worldview, your standard of proof becomes very sloppy.
 You already “know” it is so, all you need is a certain plausibility.
 Claims may change their meaning over and over, but you grant that this is only a slight imprecision.
 Maybe the argument was only meant in a loose sense and a necessary qualification was left out, maybe something is an extraordinary exception, but the worldview stays intact.

 I would say that this technique explains much of the persuasiveness of the Malthusian argument, which as it stands is deficient in many ways, often even ludicrously so.
-Since this post is not about the argument, I will mostly not argue the case here.
+Since this post is not about the theory, I will mostly not argue the case here.
 I will focus on the worldview.

 In my previous post I described one major part of it, namely the expectation that “naturally” human populations have very high fertility.
 Malthus himself thinks it is even the maximum biologically possible.
 Implicitly he also assumes minimum mortality “when unchecked.”
 There can only be “positive checks” that kill people off.
 So once the “positive checks” come into focus, the worldview becomes one orgy of wars, extermination, catastrophes, and human suffering in general.